1. Vendor and Product Reality

 Inference control integrates with Cortex as an admissibility gate inserted into the Cortex inference path, executing inside the Snowflake security perimeter and inheriting the platform's data residency, encryption, and identity boundaries.
 What stays at Snowflake: the data warehouse, the SQL engine, the Cortex function surface, the underlying foundation models, the role-based access control, the masking and row policies, the Account Usage views, and the entire customer-facing platform experience.
 Customers do not change how they call COMPLETE, SUMMARIZE, ANALYST, or AGENTS.
 The integration is in the path between the model's generation and the calling SQL session.

-The deployment shape is a Snowflake-native gate — implemented as a governed actuator running in the Snowflake Native Apps framework or as a managed service in the Cortex inference pipeline — that holds the persistent semantic state for the customer's application contexts.
-Each Cortex function call carries a credentialed declaration of purpose and context (the role, the application, the legal basis for the data use), the gate evaluates the model's generation against the stored semantic state, and the output returned to the caller is the governed-actuator outcome: admit, redirect, partial-admit with redaction, or refuse with lineage.
+The deployment shape is a Snowflake-native gate, implemented as a governed actuator running in the Snowflake Native Apps framework or as a managed service in the Cortex inference pipeline, that holds the persistent semantic state for the customer's application contexts.
+Each Cortex function call carries a credentialed declaration of purpose and context (the role, the application, the legal basis for the data use), the gate evaluates each generation transition against the stored semantic state, and the outcome returned to the caller follows the disclosed tripartite gate: admit, reject, or decompose, each recorded with lineage.
 Cortex Analyst's text-to-SQL pipeline gains an admissibility evaluation on the generated SQL, not only on its execution.
 Cortex Agents' multi-step plans gain per-step admissibility against the carried semantic state.

 The integration also resolves a class of regulatory problems that enterprise Cortex deployments currently absorb through external review boards, manual prompt-engineering policy, and post-hoc audit.
 EU AI Act high-risk system requirements, HIPAA Privacy Rule's minimum-necessary standard, GLBA's privacy and safeguards rules, and emerging state AI laws (Colorado SB 205, NYC LL 144, California SB 1047 successors) all converge on requirements that AI-generated outputs over regulated data carry credentialed governance at the generation boundary.
 Snowflake customers in regulated industries are currently building bespoke wrappers around Cortex calls to satisfy these obligations; the inference-control gate makes that wrapper a structural property of the platform.